copdips/copdips.github.io/_posts/2021/2021-01-04-python-lint-and-format.md

 ## Lint

 Update 2023-05-21: Replaced flake8, pylint, and isort by [ruff](https://github.com/charliermarsh/ruff).
 When replacing pylint, should [add check by mypy](https://beta.ruff.rs/docs/faq/#how-does-ruff-compare-to-pylint).
+Update 2023-11-07: Bandit could be replaced by ruff too with the support of flake-bandit.
+The nearly only thing that ruff can not do for the moment is the [type checking](https://docs.astral.sh/ruff/faq/#how-does-ruff-compare-to-mypy-or-pyright-or-pyre).
 {: .notice--info}

 ### ruff